To contact us use the MERG West Midlands Area Group contact form.

 For MERG members, you might also like to look at our area group forum.

-The next meeting of the West Midlands Area Group will be:
+The next meeting of the West Midlands Area Group has been cancelled.
+See below :

 There is plenty of car parking – mostly on Engine Street, some within the Pump House compound.
 The address above includes a Google maps link.
 All facilities are at ground level.

 Housekeeping: Fire exit & procedure, First aid, Toilet, Dishwasher.